binhcn/tech-bank/spring.md

 ObjectProvider
 - is a special Spring injection mechanism that lets you fetch a bean lazily, safely and dynamically at runtime
-- There is a BeanFactory inside ObjectProvider, it will check whether the bean is prototype and return new bean
+- There is a BeanFactory inside ObjectProvider, it will check whether the target bean is prototype and if yes, return new bean

 How to make a prototype bean injected lazily into singleton bean?